 The rule of thumb for running through soreness is that if running does not increase soreness, it is okay to keep going.
 In general, when you start moving easily, you begin to work the kinks out.
 The process of running nice and easy usually has you slowly feeling looser as the minutes and miles click by.

 If your goal is truly a simple recovery run and to work the knots out of your sore legs, leave the watch at home (or cover it with some painter’s tape), forget pace, and head out for an easy loop.
 Don’t overthink it.
 Don’t fret over pace.
 Just head out and go.

 For those of you who listen to music while you run, consider changing up your tunes to a recovery choice.
-For example, if metal music is your jam, find something mellow for recovery day.
+For example, if metal music is your jam, find something mellow for a recovery day.
 It’s been proven that music choices can actually push people to speed up or slow down.

 Choose something that will have you feeling mellow and relaxed.
 Focus on relaxing your body and staying loose.
 Or better yet, if you have the ability to unwind this way, go without music.
 Listen to the birds and squirrels or whatever sounds are around you.
 Just be in the moment.

 The Choice Is Yours